Are you making any of these 8 customer invoice mistakes? If you are, here’s how to fix them.

 Another 46% said they have difficulty getting paid on time.
 While 49% said they have a hard time following up on late payments.

-And in 2020 late payments led to a 32% increase in the number of businesses that couldn’t pay suppliers or themselves.
+And late payments lead to a 32% increase in the number of businesses that can't pay suppliers or themselves.
 So not collecting your invoices on time or in full leads to serious cash flow issues.

 Yet, most business owners don't have a concrete strategy for getting their invoices paid on time.
 Instead, they send invoices and hope they get paid or wait for the surprise of an unpaid invoice.